tcassanelli/pywpf/README.md

 ### Example scripts

-In the scripts/ directory, not part of the package itself, we have added example scripts with real data to create some of the exciting results that PyWPF can create in high and low noise situations.
+In the [scripts/](https://github.com/tcassanelli/pywpf/tree/main/scripts) directory, not part of the package itself, we have added example scripts with real data to create some of the exciting results that PyWPF can create in high and low noise situations.
 Please feel free to use them!

+## License

+PyWPF is licensed under a 3-clause BSD style license - see the [LICENSE](https://github.com/tcassanelli/pywpf/blob/main/README.md) for more information.

 ## TODOs